 2. Mrs Daaku Studio ($60K/year)

-Chhavi Agarwal (from New Delhi, Delhi, India) started Mrs Daaku Studio almost 4 years ago.
+Chhavi Agarwal (from New Delhi, Delhi, India) started Mrs Daaku Studio over 4 years ago.

 I am Chhavi, the founder and owner of the blog and YouTube channel Mrs Daaku Studio along with my husband Amit.